What is a product requirements document?

 Naming personas will help a product development team be able to design for someone, not something.
 Build enough of a persona for the team to be relatable and understand, by doing so they’ll create an end-product that fits someone’s- and therefore the market’s- identified needs.

 Support these personas with user stories.
-For example, “As Cindy, someone who does XYZ, I need this product to XYZ.”
+Here is a persona requirements document example, “As Cindy, someone who does XYZ, I need this product to XYZ.”
 By using these customer needs as support when designing a new product, your design team will create something that remains true to purpose and market fit.

 These stories should primarily focus on a particular feature of the product.
-They should answer a pain-point, identified in the MRD, and the value the feature will provide.
+Instead of it looking like a project proposal, the persona should answer a pain-point, identified in the MRD, and the value the feature will provide.

 4. Release Notes